UK lawmakers say horsemeat discoveries "tip of the iceberg"

 "The scale of contamination emerging in the meat supply chain is breathtaking," said Anne McIntosh, a legislator who chairs the cross-party Food and Rural Affairs Committee, which published the report.
 "More revelations will doubtless come to light in the UK and across the European Union."

-The EU's health chief said on Wednesday all companies that have handled falsely-labeled horsemeat were under suspicion, adding that the European Commission was considering strengthening EU rules on product labeling.
+The EU's health chief said on Wednesday all companies that have handled falsely-labelled horsemeat were under suspicion, adding that the European Commission was considering strengthening EU rules on product labelling.

 The British parliamentary report concluded there were strong signs horsemeat had been intentionally substituted for beef.